hangyan/emacs-typewriter/README.md

 ## INSTALL ##
-1. Just put the el file in your load path,add load it.
+1. Just put the el file in your load path,and load it.

    `(load-file "/path/to/writer-typewriter.el")`